Fungivore: Insects

-Three insect lineages, the beetles, ants and termites, independently evolved the ability to farm fungi between 40 and 60 million years ago.
+Three insect lineages, beetles, ants and termites, independently evolved the ability to farm fungi between 40 and 60 million years ago.
 In a similar way to the way that human societies became more complex after the development of plant-based agriculture, the same occurred in these insect lineages when they evolved this ability and these insects are now of major importance in ecosystems.
 The methods that insects use to farm fungi share fundamental similarities with human agriculture.
 Firstly, insects inoculate a particular habitat or substrate with fungi, much in the same as humans plant seeds in fields.
 Secondly, they cultivate the fungi by regulating the growing environment to try to improve the growth of the fungus, as well as protecting it from pests and diseases.
 Thirdly they harvest the fungus when it is mature and feed on it.
 Lastly they are dependent on the fungi they grow, in the same way that humans are dependent on crops.